 Why is setting goals important?
 Setting goals is critical for businesses to clearly define objectives and align their initiatives with those objectives.
 But most teams lack the clarity they need to connect their work to their organization’s goals.
 A recent study found that only 26% of employees have a very clear understanding of how their work relates to their company’s goals, and just 16% say their company is very effective at setting and communicating goals.
 With a goal setting framework, your team can bridge the gap between daily projects and organizational impact.

 Get started with company goal and milestones planning with our business goals template.
 But to really take your organization’s goal planning to the next level, try Goals.
 With Goals, you can align your organization’s work to your mission, so you can keep goals top of mind and do more work that delivers measurable results.Learn More

-Get our company goals and milestones template with a free trial of Asana Premium today.
+Get our team goals planning template with a free trial of Asana today.